xave/modern-c-vimspector-debugger-tutorial/README.md

 # Keybindings

 Debuggers are feature-rich with near endless possibilities for how they can be configured.
 The goal here is to set up some keybindings and utility workflows to get one started.
-From there, it can be adjusted and added to one's taste.
+From there, it can be adjusted to one's taste.

 At a high level, we have defined some keybindings via the included `vimrc` excerpt for uses like launching, stepping through functions, setting breakpoints, and loading/saving breakpoint states and sessions.